https://www.humantruth.info/south_sudan.html

 The countries with the best overall approach to public health, in terms of both public policy and individual lifestyle choices, are Monaco, Liechtenstein and Japan25.
 These countries are worth emulating.
 And, although often through no fault of the average citizen, the worst countries are Angola, Somalia and S. Sudan25.

 42 datasets are used to calculate points for each country, including multiple decades of data on its average life expectancy, its alcohol consumption rate, its fertility rate, its smoking rate, its suicide rate, its food aid and health contributions and WHO compliance, the prevalence of overweight adults, obesity rate, its adolescent birth rate, delivery rate of infant DTP immunizations, delivery rate of 7x Infant Immunizations 2011-2015 and childhood mortality.
-The regions with the best average results per country are Scandinavia, Europe and The Mediterranean25, whereas the worst are Africa, Micronesia and Melanesia25.
+The regions with the best average results per country are Scandinavia, Europe and The Mediterranean25, whereas the worst are Micronesia, Africa and Melanesia25.

 For more, see:

 South Sudan is amongst the unhealthiest places in the world, causing serious issues for most of its citizens.
-S. Sudan does worse than average when it comes to its adolescent birth rate26, delivery rate of infant DTP immunizations in the 2020s27 and in its fertility rate14.
-It falls into the worst-performing 20 in terms of its average life expectancy10.
-It is second-from-the-bottom in delivery rate of 7x Infant Immunizations 2011-201528.
-And finally, it is the worst in childhood mortality in the 2020s29.
-The number of overweight adults has increased by 14% over the past 40 years.
+S. Sudan does better than average in terms of its suicide rate26.
+But unfortunately S. Sudan gets most other things wrong.
+It does worse than average for its adolescent birth rate27, delivery rate of infant DTP immunizations in the 2020s28 and in its fertility rate14.
+It sits amongst the bottom 20 in its average life expectancy10.
+It is second-from-the-bottom in delivery rate of 7x Infant Immunizations 2011-201529.
+And finally, it is the worst in childhood mortality in the 2020s30.
+The prevalence of overweight adults has increased by 14% over the past 40 years.
 Life expectancy in South Sudan in 1990 was the lowest in the world, at 29.9yrs, and in 1992 and 1993 things were even worse.
 But it improved greatly, by +26yrs, in the 30 years from then, higher than any other country and triple the global average improvement of +7.9yrs.
 South Sudan's peak fertility rate was 8.01 in 1988 and it had highest average fertility rate in the world in the 1990s.| Life Expectancy Higher is better10 | ||

 |---|---|---|